SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 which calls the ``init()`` method for ``Bicycle``\ 's superclass, ``Vehicle``.

-Although ``Vehicle`` does not have an explicit initializer method itself, it still has an implicit default initializer method, as described in `Initialization`_ above.
+Although ``Vehicle`` does not have an explicit initializer method itself, it still has an implicit default initializer method, as described in :ref:`ClassesAndStructures_InitializerMethods`.
 This call to ``super.init()`` triggers ``Vehicle``\ 's default initializer, and ensures that all of the inherited properties are initialized by ``Vehicle`` before ``Bicycle`` tries to modify them.